 Bill is a is a frequent speaker at seminars on land use, zoning, and environmental law, and he has served as an adjunct professor in land use law at the University of St. Thomas School of Law.
 He has been published in the Minneapolis Star Tribune, St. Paul Pioneer Press and the Minnesota Real Estate Journal and is a frequent panelist on the Minneapolis St. Paul Business Journal’s Table of Experts for Commercial Real Estate.

 Bill is the past president of Larkin Hoffman and has been a leader in community service.
 He is a founding member of Minnesota Habitat for Humanity and the founding chair of Hennepin Elementary School Board, a public charter school in Minneapolis dedicated to providing an excellent education to students from high-poverty neighborhoods.
 Bill was instrumental in the creation of the Bloomington Sister City project with Izumi, Japan.
-Recently, Bill helped launch Friends of Ecolibri, a nonprofit that supports student scholarship in the villages around Lake Atitlan in the Guatemalan highlands.
+Recently, Bill helped launch Ecolibri USA, a nonprofit that supports student scholarship in the villages around Lake Atitlan in the Guatemalan highlands.

 Click here to listen to Bill's Finding the Future podcast series.

 Land Use, Zoning and Entitlements